 Wingspan: 9-1/2 inches.

-Distinctive Markings: Male has reddish forehead, breast and rump; female is streaked gray and brown above, with a lighter underside.
+Distinctive Markings: Male has reddish forehead, breast and rump; a female house finch is streaked gray and brown above, with a lighter underside.
 Both sexes have brown-streaked bellies.

-Nest: A cup made of natural materials, string and feathers on tree branches or manmade structures; holds four to five spotted bluish-white eggs.
+Their nest is a cup made of natural materials, string and feathers on tree branches or manmade structures; the nest holds four to five spotted bluish-white eggs.

 Bird songs provided by the Cornell Lab of Ornithology.